ShibaTheDeveloper/shiba-utils/README.md

-# Notice
+# shiba-utils
-### The library currently lacks in some areas!
+A lua library which contains tons of useful functions that base lua should have had.
-### It will be getting future updates to further increase functionality.
+The library currently lacks in some areas, which will be further completed in future updates

 # Install Guide
 ## LuaRocks (Recommended)

 ### 1. Install LuaRocks